WPgenWeakest Precondition Generator

 Computing with wpgen

 To make wpgen structurally recursive, the idea is to postpone the substitutions until the leaves of the recursion.
-To that end, we introduce a substitution context, written E, to record the substitutions that be performed.
+To that end, we introduce a substitution context, written E, to record the substitutions that must be performed.
 Concretely, we modify the function to take the form wpgen E t, where E denotes a list of bindings from variables to values.
-The intention is that wpgen E t computes the weakest precondition for the term isubst E t, which denotes the result of substituting all bindings from E inside the term t.
+The intention is that wpgen E t should compute the weakest precondition for the term isubst E t, which denotes the result of substituting all bindings from E inside the term t.

 A context E is represented as an association list relating variables to values.
+Recall that all values are closed, i.e., without free variables.

-Definition ctx : Type := list (var*val).
+Definition ctx : Type := list (var * val).

-The "iterated substitution" operation, written isubst E t, describes the substitution of all the bindings form E inside a term t.
-Its implementation is standard: then function traverses the term recursively and, when reaching a variable, performs a lookup in the context E. The operation needs to take care to respect variable shadowing.
-To that end, when traversing a binder that binds a variable x, all occurrences of x that might previously exist in E are removed.
+Its implementation is standard: the function traverses the term recursively and, when reaching a variable, performs a lookup in the context E. The operation needs to take care to respect variable shadowing.
+To that end, when traversing a binder for a variable x, all occurrences of x that might previously exist in E are removed.

-The formal definition of isubst involves two auxiliary functions: lookup and removal on association lists.
+The formal definition of isubst involves two auxiliary functions -- lookup and removal -- on association lists.
 The definition of the operation lookup x E on association lists is standard.
 It returns an option on a value.

 Fixpoint lookup (x:var) (E:ctx) : option val :=